RR-Inyo/bldc6p/README.md

 <img src="photo.jpg" width=600>

-The photo above shows the situation where the original Nucleo F302R8 were removed and instead a Raspberry Pi 3 Model A+ is connected to X-NUCLEO-IHM001.
+The photo above shows the situation where the original Nucleo F302R8 was removed and instead a Raspberry Pi 3 Model A+ is connected to a X-NUCLEO-IHM001.
 Connections were made with jumper wire for breadboards making some pins are vulnerable for spontaneous disconnection.
 Be careful.
 If succeeded in connection, the BLDC motor starts to rotate as you command from the terminal, e.g., via SSH.